Robert Livingston (American football)

-Robert Livingston (born November 29, 1985) is an American football coach and former player.
-He is currently the defensive coordinator for the Colorado Buffaloes.
-He was a football coach in the National Football League (NFL) from 2012 to 2023, as the safeties coach/secondary coach of the Cincinnati Bengals.
+Robert Livingston (born November 29, 1985) is an American professional football coach who is the defensive pass game coordinator for the Denver Broncos of the National Football League (NFL).
+He was previously a football coach in the NFL from 2012 to 2023, as the safeties coach/secondary coach of the Cincinnati Bengals.
+He has also served as the defensive coordinator for the Colorado Buffaloes.
+At the college level, he played safety for William & Mary from 2007 to 2009.